Official Plan Review

 Have Your Say

-The community is invited to share ideas about their vision for the Municipality and Official Plan.
-Those wishing to participate in the planning process are encouraged to attend one of the following Open Houses:
+The community is invited to share ideas about their vision for the Municipality and provide comments on the Second Draft of the proposed amended Official Plan.
+Those wishing to participate in the planning process are encouraged to attend the statutory Public Meeting:

-Those unable to attend an open house but who wish to provide comments may:
+Those unable to attend the Public Meeting but who wish to provide comments may:

 • Email: planning@centralhuron.com

-• Mail: Central Huron Municipal Office, 23 Albert Street PO Box 400, Clinton, ON N0M 1L0, Attention: Rachel Anstett, Clerk
+• Mail: Central Huron Municipal Office, 23 Albert Street PO Box 400, Clinton, ON N0M 1L0, Attention: Clerk

 • Call the Clerk: 519-482-3997 ext.
 1246